 Use Apple Clips to record behind-the-scenes footage

-If you want to record a quick update or behind-the-scenes video for social media, try Apple Clips — a new video app available for download on all iOS devices.
-Not only does it have the ability to generate captions in real time, but the square layout is ideal for use on Instagram and Facebook.
+If you want to record a quick update or behind-the-scenes video for social media, try Apple Clips.
+This is a new video app available for download on all iOS devices.
+Not only does it have the ability to generate captions in real-time for you to add captions to video, but the square layout is ideal for use on Instagram and Facebook.

 Once you’ve downloaded and opened up the app, ensure that you have “Video” selected at the bottom.
 Clicking the speech bubble at the top of the screen will reveal the various caption styles.
 Select the option that suits your brand the most.
 To generate captions, simply begin recording your video!

 Want to find out more about getting the most from your video content?
-Check out our video marketing package!
+Check out our video production services!